asyncapi/community/docs/tools-and-processes/contribute-to-docs.md

 ---
-title: Contribute to Docs
+title: Contribute to docs
 weight: 10
 ---

-## Contribute to Docs
+## Contribute to docs

 These are some ways to get your first task: